seth-linares/ViT-Image-Tokenizer/README.md

 ### Why We Need Positional Encodings

 As explained above, transformers do not have any inductive biases, and therefore do not make any assumptions about the spatial relationships.
-The data is processed in parallel, and the model does not have any information about the order of the data.
-This is why we need positional encodings.
-They are added to the patch embeddings to give the model information about the order of the patches.
-This is important because the model needs to know the order of the patches in order to capture the spatial relationships between them.
+When we feed the patches into the transformer, the model does not have any information about their order.
+By adding positional encodings to the patch embeddings, we provide the model the information it needs to capture how each patch relates to one another.

 ## Example of Using newaxis to Convert a Row Vector to a Column Vector